ElizabethThompson98/ElizabethThompson98.github.io/README.md

         .column {
             flex: 1; /* Each column takes up equal space */
-            max-width: 50%; /* Limit each column to half the width of the page */
+            max-width: 50%; /* Limit each column to half the width of the page */ }
-            margin-right: 20px; /* Adjust the margin to create space between the columns */
-            box-sizing: border-box; /* Include padding and border in the total width */ }

         img {